WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - by default **lambda is within so called "No VPC" mode**.
 This means that (actually quite logically) it **will not have access to resources running within private vpc**.

+- up to 10GB of ephemeral storage (starting at 512 MB)

 #### Billing

 - executions are **billed by the millisecond**